 Booking photo for Terry J. Trinkella (Courtesy: Cache County Jail)

-Trinkella appeared in 1st District Court Monday afternoon.
-He pleaded guilty to burglary, a third-degree felony; and theft, a class A misdemeanor.
+Trinkella participated in a virtual hearing in 1st District Court Monday morning, appearing by web conference.
+He previously pleaded guilty to burglary, a third-degree felony; and theft, a class A misdemeanor.

 In July 2020, the USU Police Department began investigating the disappearance of several computers.
 The thefts occurred in several buildings on the Logan campus and South Farm campus.
 The items included computer hard drives, wireless network cards and an Apple Surface Studio computer.
 The thefts occurred in classrooms that are used for the purpose of transmitting USU courses electronically and are thus kept in an unlocked and accessible state.